h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

 Specify the name or column index of the fold column in the data.
 This defaults to NULL (no ``fold_column``).

+Smoothing
+'''''''''

+The smoothing value is used for blending and to calculate ``lambda``.
+Smoothing controls the rate of transition between the particular level's posterior probability and the prior probability.
+For smoothing values approaching infinity, it becomes a hard threshold between the posterior and the prior probability.

 Seed
 ''''